aschuerch/bactofidia/README.md

 The config.yaml or config_miseq.yaml files can be adjusted for parameters of the different tools.

-The different versions of the packages that are run are defined in the envs folder.
+The different versions of the packages that are run are defined in the `envs/` folder.

 ## De-bugging and testing